Budgeting when your income drops

 thinkmoney Current Account

-If your income’s gone down, one thing that you might want to consider to help with your budgeting is the thinkmoney Personal Account.
+If your income’s gone down, one thing that you might want to consider to help with your budgeting is the thinkmoney Managed Current Account.
 It works like a bank account could be really helpful for managing your money.

 When you’re earning less, it can be difficult to see how much money you’ve actually got left to spend on yourself – and how much should be kept aside to cover the bills.
-The thinkmoney Personal Account helps you ring fence the money for your regular bills in a separate Salaries account, so you can’t accidentally spend it.
+The thinkmoney Managed Current Account helps you ring fence the money for your regular bills in a separate Salaries account, so you can’t accidentally spend it.
 All of the money you’ve got left for spending is then moved onto your Card account.

 The thinkmoney Managed Current Account costs £14.50 per month or £21.25 for joint accounts, and you can find out more info about it here.